conoro/hugo.conoroneill.com/content/post/having-a-wtf-moment-at-the-waterville-trail-running-festival.md

 draft = false
-title = "Having a WTF moment at the Waterville Trail Running Festival" slug = "having-a-wtf-moment-at-the-waterville-trail-running-festival" description = "WTF could be our UTMB week if more people knew about it"
+title = "Having a WTF moment at the Waterville Trail Running Festival" slug = "having-a-wtf-moment-at-the-waterville-trail-running-festival" description = "WTF could be our UTMB week if more people knew how doable it is"
 +++

 ## Waterville